 The Marion Reilly Fund.

 Dean Marion Reilly willed to the American Mathematical Society a portion of her estate to be used for the advancement of research in pure mathematics.
-The Society has received approximately \$23,500.
+The principal of this fund is \$23,500.

 The Ernest William Brown Fund.